caronc/nzb-subliminal/README.md

                         subtitle is no good and should be thrown away when being compared against others.
 It currently defaults to 20.
-  -k, --skip-embedded   If embedded subtitles were detected, choose not to use
+  -k, --ignore-embedded
-                        them and continue to search for the subtitles hosted by the identified provider(s).
+                        If embedded subtitles were detected, choose not to use them and continue to search for the subtitles hosted by the identified provider(s).
   -e ENCODING, --force-encoding=ENCODING